cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/unused-on-guide-path/installing-dnajt.md

 The tool is capable of jailbreaking A11 and earlier devices on iOS/iPadOS versions 16.0 to 16.6.1.

-We will first use PlumeImpactor to sideload TrollInstallerX, then use TrollInstallerX to install TrollStore, and then install Def1nit3lyN0tAJa1lbr3akTool from there.
+We will first use Sideloadly to sideload TrollInstallerX, then use TrollInstallerX to install TrollStore, and then install Def1nit3lyN0tAJa1lbr3akTool from there.

 ::: warning